KeremAR/DevOps-Cheat/Docker/docker-readme.md

 - You **can** create multiple containers from the **same** Docker image.
 - Each container runs **independently**, is well **isolated** from other containers and the host machine, and can have its own configuration, environment variables, and mounted volumes.

+### Understanding Image Layers and Disk Usage
+While `docker images` shows the size of an image, it's important to understand how Docker's layer system saves disk space.
+The size shown is the cumulative total of all its layers, but these layers are shared between images.

+**Example:**
+Imagine you start with a base image and build on it:
+1. Base image `ubuntu:20.04` → **700MB**
+2. You add a new layer by installing packages (`RUN apt-get install curl`) → **50MB** new layer
+3. You add another layer by copying your app (`COPY app.py .`) → **200KB** new layer

+When you run `docker images`, you might see:
+- `myapp:v1` → **750MB**
+- `myapp:v2` → **750.2MB**

+However, this does not mean they consume 1.5GB on disk.
+The actual disk usage is the sum of the individual, shared layers: `700MB + 50MB + 200KB`.

+The size you see in `docker images` is the sum of the layers for that specific image, but Docker efficiently stores only one copy of each shared layer.
+The `docker system df` command provides a more accurate view of the actual disk space being used.

 ### Managing Images
 - `docker images` → Lists all available Docker images.
 - `docker rmi [image_id_or_name]` → Removes a specific Docker image.
 You might need to use `-f` (force) if the image is used by stopped containers.